Unity-Technologies/ml-agents/docs/2-RLInUnity/2-Agents.md

     state.Add(speed.y);
     state.Add(speed.z);

 Type enumerations should be encoded in the _one-hot_ style.
-That is, add an element to the feature vector for each element of enumeration.
-Set the element representing the observed member to one and set the rest to zero.
-For example, if your enumeration contains \[Sword, Shield, Bow\] and the agent observes a Bow, you would add the elements: 0, 0, 1 to the feature vector.
+That is, add an element to the feature vector for each element of enumeration, setting the element representing the observed member to one and set the rest to zero.
+For example, if your enumeration contains \[Sword, Shield, Bow\] and the agent observes that the current item is a Bow, you would add the elements: 0, 0, 1 to the feature vector.
+The following code example illustrates how to add

-    [code example]
+    enum CarriedItems {Sword, Shield, Bow, LastItem}
+    private List<float> state = new List<float>();
+    public override List<float> CollectState()
+    {
+        state.Clear();
+        for(int ci = 0; ci < (int)CarriedItems.LastItem; ci++){
+            state.Add((int)currentItem == ci ?
+1.0f : 0.0f);
+        }
+        return state;
+    }

 <!--
-How to handle things like large numbers of strings or symbols?
-A very long one-hot vector?
-A single index into a table?
+How to handle things like large numbers of words or symbols?
+Should you use a very long one-hot vector?
+Or a single index into a table?
 Colors?
 Better to use a single color number or individual components?
 -->